DanielSon721/Portfolio/README.md

 # danielsonportfolio.com

-Let me preface this with the fact that I know absolutely nothing about frontend development.
+Let me preface documentation this with the fact that I know absolutely nothing about frontend development.

 This portfolio was made 100% me prompt engineering ChatGPT 4o.